TolikPylypchuk/SharpHook/docs/articles/native.md

 ## Passing Custom Data to Callbacks

-`SetDispatchProc` and `SetLoggerProc` also receive a pointer to user-supplied data.
+`SetDispatchProc` and `SetLoggerProc` also receive a pointer to user-supplied data as a parameter of type `nint`.
 It is then passed to the callbacks - both `DispatcherProc` and `LoggerProc` receive user-supplied data as well.

-Do not use them.

-You should always pass `IntPtr.Zero` to `SetDispatchProc` and `SetLoggerProc` and not use the respective parameters in the callbacks.
+In general it's not recommended to use them.
+You should usually pass `IntPtr.Zero` to `SetDispatchProc` and `SetLoggerProc` and not use the respective parameters in the callbacks.

 The reason is that in order to use pointers to managed objects, they have to be pinned.
 As these callbacks tend to be long-lived (probably as long as the program itself), the objects will have to be pinned for a long time as well, and that's detrimental to the performance of the garbage collector and the memory layout of the program.

-If you need to pass custom data to the callbacks then simply use closures.
-This feature was created with the C language in mind, and C doesn't have closures.
+If you need to pass custom data to the callbacks, then use closures.

+One of the ways this parameter may be useful, however, is to help with constraints of Mac Catalyst applications.
+These applications require ahead-of-time compilation and they also require all callbacks that are called from native code to be static and annotated with the `[MonoPInvokeCallback]` attribute.
+Since these methods must be static and annotated, there is no way to pass additional data through closures.
+However, the user-supplied data can be used as a number (e.g., a key in a static dictionary which contains relevant data objects), not as a pointer.
+This is exactly how higher-level classes use this parameter.

 ## Other Functions

-libuiohook also provides functions which get various pieces of information about the system, and are listed below:
+`UioHook` also provides functions which get various pieces of information about the system, and are listed below:

 - `CreateScreenInfo`
 - `GetAutoRepeatRate`